Free Walking Weekend – Commencing Saturday 23rd March 2019 Win Hill and Crook Hill circular: Dark Peak

 About the Peak District

-About three hours drive from London, The Peak District is our first national park and the second most visited national park in the world (after the Mount Fuji National Park in Japan).
+About three hours drive from London, The Peak District is our first national park and sitting on the doorsteps of Sheffield, Derby and Manchester, possibly the most visited national park in the UK.
 It is named after the people who lived here – the Peaks.
 There is evidence that people have settled here as long ago as 7000 years back.

 The Peak District spans four counties and is normally considered to constitute two parks – The Dark Peak to the north and the White Peak in the south – so called due to the geological make up of the earth.
 The Dark Peak – also known as the High Peak – has a lot of peat and grit-stone showing through in its soil – hence it looks dark.
 The White Peak on the other hand has a base formed from limestone – hence looking lighter in colour.
 The Dark Peak is wilder and more rugged whereas the White Peak is less hilly and more densely populated – its scenic villages drawing in the visiting tourists.